usharma123/Tools/README.md

 - Restart worker after code changes.
 - Check if real data is being passed to the plot tool.

+**Reference resolution errors**:
+- Verify step IDs are unique when calling the same tool multiple times.
+- Check that referenced fields exist in the source tool's output.

 ### Health Checks

 ```bash